StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 * Optical Interface board:
 ![Sensor-array-board](https://github.com/StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/blob/main/JellyLoad-Combi_V2-0/JellyLoad-Combi_V2-0.jpg)
 Phototransistors are arranged in the required matrix, photocurrent converted to voltage at input of Schmitt inverter.
 Inverter outputs are routed to 14 Way IDC.<br>
-Clock signal is indicated by an LED for visual feedback of correct operation.
+Clock signal is indicated by an LED for visual feedback of correct operation.<br>
+Originally developed to use the OSRAM SFH3710 phototransistor, this seems to be superceded by the SFH3716 (as of December 2025).
+Should be a drop-in replacement but YMMV.
 <br><br>

 * Target Interface board: